appnotch/AN.APIDemo/README.txt

 2.)
 AN.APITest : Test project.
 To be able to run the tests within this project, you need to configure the TenantTestData.cs class found
     within this project.

-A couple you need to know aside from C# programming knowelge and the .NET framework
+A couple you need to know aside from C# programming knowlege and the .NET framework
 ========================================================
 1.)
 This project uses JWT Nuget package. (https://github.com/jwt-dotnet/jwt) 2.)
 This project uses Newtonsoft.Json NuGet package to serialize/deserialize the parameters and result from the API calls.